akinomyoga/ble.sh/README.md

 # ble.sh

 *Bash Line Editor* written in Bash Scripts.
-- Replacing GNU Readline, the default command line editor of GNU Bash.
+- Replace GNU Readline, the default command line editor of GNU Bash.
-- Easy to use: just type `source ble.sh`
+- Provide syntax highlighting of command lines (as in `fish` shell)
-- Providing syntax highlighting of command lines (as in `fish` shell)
+- Provide syntax-aware completion
-- Providing syntax-aware completion
+- Provide an easy way to try: just type `source ble.sh`

 This script supports `bash` with the version 3.0 or later.